Subject Area: Foreign Languages

 What will I study?

 A level French and A level Spanish involve the study of the four linguistic skills of listening, speaking, reading and writing.
-Authentic listening and reading materials from the internet, television and DVDs will be used alongside textbooks, workbooks and materials on the college virtual learning environment (VLE).
+Authentic listening and reading materials from the internet, television and DVDs will be used alongside textbooks, workbooks and materials on the College Virtual Learning Environment (VLE).
 We have a departmental language laboratory which, alongside our support workshops, enables students to practise their listening and conversation skills and fulfil their potential.
 You will have a weekly conversation session with a native speaker, which is a fantastic opportunity to practise new words and expressions.
 Students may also have the opportunity to attend university or in-house conferences led by academics from top universities in the north of England, which will improve their language skills and provide valuable careers advice.
-Student may also be able to take part in work experience placements abroad.
+Students may be able to take part in work experience placements abroad and/or a study trip to Spain.

-You will study the following topics: positive aspects of diversity, the marginalised and how criminals are treated, teenagers: the right to vote/political commitment, strikes, politics & immigration.
-You will also read one literature book and continue with grammar and translation and do an individual research project.
+The topics you will study are: family, cyber society, voluntary work, cultural heritage, music and cinema, a French film, positive aspects of diversity, the marginalised, how criminals are treated, teenagers – the right to vote and political commitment, demonstrations and strikes, politics and immigration, and grammar and translation,.
+You will also read one literature book and carry out an individual research project.

-You will study the following topics: immigration, racism, integration, today’s youth tomorrow’s citizens, monarchies, republics and dictatorships, popular movements, an individual research project, a literature book, grammar and translation.
+The topics you will study are: modern and traditional values, cyberspace, equal rights, modern day idols, Spanish regional identity, cultural heritage, a film called Ocho apellidos vascos, immigration, racism, integration, today’s youth tomorrow’s citizens, monarchies, republics and dictatorships, popular movements, an individual research project, a play called Las bicicletas son para el verano, and grammar and translation.

 Studying modern languages will give you excellent career opportunities and life-long skills in today’s international market.
 Knowledge of another language makes you more employable and stands out in job applications.